GWBasic/soft_matrix/README.md

 Soft Matrix runs slowly.
 On my M2 Macbook Pro, it generally can upmix in approximately realtime.

-This is because
+This is because:
 - Fourier transforms large enough to go down to 20hz take a long time to perform.
 - Soft Matrix performs a transform for every sample.
 - Soft Matrix performs significant averaging of adjacent panning calculations.

 To make Soft Matrix run as quickly as possible, it uses all available cores.

-In order to keep performance "within reason," I suggest avoiding unreasonable sampling rates.
+To keep performance "within reason," I suggest avoiding unreasonable sampling rates.
 Human hearing, in rare circumstances, [only goes up to 28khz](https://en.wikipedia.org/wiki/Hearing_range#Humans).
 Therefore, if you use high sampling rates, I suggest downsampling to 56khz before using Soft Matrix.

-[Options.md](options.md) lists some other tuning options for faster upmixes; but I only reccomend them for previews.
+[Options.md](options.md) lists some other tuning options for faster upmixes; but I only recommend them for previews.

 ## Feature Requests